Winterbourne Parish Profile

 - By far the substantial proportion of land within the Parish is agricultural or otherwise rural (countryside).
 93% of land is ‘greenspace’ with a further 2% being domestic gardens.
 This is thus a rural parish, with agriculture as the main local industry and land use.
 Farming is a mixture of arable and livestock, with some diversification including riding stables, a golf course and seasonal game shooting.

-- A small number of other businesses are based within the Parish, including a garage, cattery, Bourne Valley Nursery, Harwoods kitchen design and the Defence CBRN training centre.
+- A small number of other businesses are based within the Parish, including a garage, cattery, Bourne Valley Nursery, Hair by Carla and the Defence CBRN training centre.

 The Parish comprises some 540 dwellings, mostly located along the lower lying land along the River Bourne and A338.